CINPLA/expipe/docs/getting_started.rst

     >>> import expipe
     >>> project = expipe.require_project("test")

-A project can contain a number of actions and modules.
+The default backend for Expipe uses the filesystem.
+In this case, the above command will create a folder named `test` in your current working directory.
+Other backends will create a backend-specific project in its database.

 Actions
 -------

 Actions are events that are performed during a project.
-An action can be an experiment or any preparation for an experiment.
+An action can be an experiment, preparations for an experiment, or an analysys performed after an experiment.

 To create an action on the project or return an existing action if it already exists, use ``project.require_action``: